strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 his/her home (or most recent private residential setting occupied by the client) to communicate with other residents of the home or setting and regular visitors, as represented by a code.

+:Field name: MLSH

+:Data type: Char[4]

+:Domain:
   Australian Standard Classification of Languages 2011 4-digit code (ABS Catalogue No. 1267.0) or 9999 if info is not known or client refuses to supply.

 :METeOR: `460125 <http://meteor.aihw.gov.au/content/index.phtml/itemId/460125>`__

 ----------

 Marital Status
 ^^^^^^^^^^^^^^

 A person's current relationship status in terms of a couple relationship or, for those not in a couple relationship, the existence of a current or previous registered marriage, as represented by a code.

+:Field name: MaritalSt

+:Data type: Char[1]

 :Domain:
   :1: Never married